deedw/winston-cloudwatch/README.md

  * level - defaults to `info`
  * logGroupName
  * logStreamName
+ * cloudwatchlogs - `object`, pre-configured AWS CloudWatchLogs object.
+If provided then awsAccessKeyId, awsSecretKey, awsRegion, awsOptions & proxyServer are ignored
  * awsAccessKeyId
  * awsSecretKey
  * awsRegion
  * awsOptions - `object`, params as per [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#constructor-property), values in `awsOptions` are overridden by any other if specified, run [this example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/simple-with-aws-options.js) to have a look
+ * timestamp - `boolean`, include a timestamp in the log message.
+Defaults to `true`
- * jsonMessage - `boolean`, format the message as JSON
+ * json - `boolean`, format the message as JSON
  * messageFormatter - `function`, format the message the way you like.
-This function will receive a `log` object that has the following properties: `level`, `msg`, and `meta`, which are passed by winston to the `log` function (see [CustomLogger.prototype.log as an example](https://github.com/winstonjs/winston#adding-custom-transports))
+This function will receive a `log` object that has the following properties: `level`, `msg`, and `meta`, which are passed by winston to the `log` function (see [CustomLogger.prototype.log as an example](https://github.com/winstonjs/winston#adding-custom-transports)). json should be false for this option to work.
  * proxyServer - `String`, use `proxyServer` as proxy in httpOptions
  * uploadRate - `Number`, how often logs have to be sent to AWS.
 Be careful of not hitting [AWS CloudWatch Logs limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html), the default is 2000ms.
  * errorHandler - `function`, invoked with an error object, if not provided the error is sent to `console.error`